 At St. Ann’s School (Brooklyn NY) I taught middle and upper school English, while serving as Head of the English Department. before accepting a position as interim College Counselor for Girls and teacher of English at Milton Academy (Milton, MA).
 I was at Milton from 1979-1981 and 1987-1988.

-My husband and I moved to Peterborough NH but maintain a base in metro Boston.
-Many of my clients are in the Boston area and I still go there frequently, while also working with families and students throughout the country and even internationally.
+My husband and I moved to Peterborough NH but maintain a base in metro Boston where many of my clients live.
+I work with families and students throughout the country and throughout the world.

-My professional associations include: Associate Member of IECA (Independent Educational Consultants Association), member of HECA (Higher Education Consultants Association), member of NACAC (National Association of College Admissions Counselors) and a volunteer alumnae interviewer for Yale’s ASC (Alumni Schools Committee).
-I serve on the Advisory Board of Maine Coast Semester in Wiscasset, ME.
+My professional associations include membership in NACAC (National Association of College Admissions Counselors).
+I served for many years as an alumnae interviewer for Yale’s ASC (Alumni Schools Committee) and completed a term of several years on the Advisory Board of the Chewonki Foundation’s Maine Coast Semester in Wiscasset, ME.